There are three ways to approach this, easiest first:

-It's important that we're able to attach rigid tubing, rods or strengthening supports securely to the sliding mechanism carriers that hang below the track from one side to the other.
+It's important that we're able to attach rigid tubing, rods or strengthening supports securely to the sliding mechanism carriers that hang below the track from one side to the other (you can see these in the pre-made canopy shades above).

 For our canopy, we will attach the material to tubing to give it rigidity across the canopy width (they will need to be straightened first) and then attach these tubes, at right angles, to the tracks by hooking them through the eyes of the button carriers on one side of the pergola to the button carriers on the opposite side.
 They can also be attached with some sort of hoop or hook if the tube is too big for the carrier.

-The diagram below shows the correct way to attach this type of canopy.
+The diagram below shows the correct way to attach this type of canopy for a pergola.
 Notice how the fabric drapes between the poles.

 Space the materials hoops, through which we'll push the tubing, equally along the length of the fabric.
 Obviously we will need two of these rods at the ends, unless we're having a decorative panel (for example, a scalloped edge, like we sometimes see on blinds) at the ends, hanging down.
 Measure carefully to make sure the rod holders are equally spaced.

 This is what our pergola canopy should look like when it is fully extended.
 Have a look at the pergola kit pictures below to get an idea of how the finished canopy should look.